povdocs/pov-mobile-stories-tool/readme.md

 ### How to Navigate
 * Desktop
   * Right key to go to next snap.
-  * Left key to go back to previews snap.
+  * Left key to go back to previous snap.
   * Down key to go down on the current snap.
 (This will only work if you see **Watch** or **Read** on cover snap)
   * Up key to go back to cover snap.
 * Mobile or Touch Device
   * Swipe Left to go to next snap.
-  * Swipe Right to go back to previews snap.
+  * Swipe Right to go back to previous snap.
   * Swipe Up to go down on the current snap.
 (This will only work if you see **Watch** or **Read** on cover snap)
   * Swipe Down key to go back to cover snap.